varshith345/Amazon-Clone-Website/README.md

 ## Contributing

-We welcome contributions to enhance this project!
+Welcoming contributions to enhance this project!
 Please feel free to submit a pull request or open an issue if you have any suggestions or bug reports.